wp-plugins/ecampaign/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `ecampaign.*` to the `/wp-content/plugins/ecampaign/` directory
+1. Install using 'Plugin, add new" or upload ecampaign.zip to the server and unzip in `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Configure under admin >> Settings >> Ecampaign or got to /wp-admin/options-general.php?page=ecampaign
 1. Create a page that contains [ecampaign] and [/ecampaign] tags.

 == Frequently Asked Questions ==